energy-iot/meshems/README.md

 ## Dev Environment Installation Guide
 ### Prerequisites
-- A computer with internet connection
+- A computer with an internet connection
 - EMS Dev kit hardware
 - USB-C cable for connecting the development board to your computer